Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   hotels.

-✔ We can also cover some metrics like Checked Out Rate,Cancellation Rate,No Show Rate,DURN(Daily Utilized Room Nights),DBRN(Daily Booked Room Nights),Average Rate,Total Bookings which tells the booking and performance details of hotels.
+✔ We can also cover some metrics like Checked Out Rate,Cancellation Rate,No Show Rate,DURN(Daily Utilized Room Nights),DBRN(Daily Booked Room Nights),DSRN(Daily Sellable Room Nights),Average Rate,Total Bookings which tells the booking and performance details of hotels.

 # Key_Insights:-
 ✔ Level_1_Analysis:-